Mold Removal in Apollo, PA Pennsylvania 15613

 Call 1-888-217-6019 now.

 1. The smell of mold is quite distinctive.
 It's a unique smell.
-Even if it's impossible to discern anything, you know that it's there.
+Even if you can't see anything, you still know it's there.

-2. visible microbial growth.
-Dark splotches on the walls, ceiling floors or baseboards.
-Spots across the ceiling may be a sign of a leaky roof or a burst pipe or condensation in ductwork.
-Dark spots or brown or black mold in the walls may be a sign of cracks or burst pipe in the wall.
-It may be an incipient leak, but the damage will only become worse.
+2. Visible Microbial Growth.
+Dark splotches on the walls, ceiling flooring, or baseboards.
+Splotches in the ceiling may indicate a leaking roof or burst pipe or condensation in the ductwork.
+Dark spots or dark brown or black mold in the walls may suggest a cracked or burst pipe behind the drywall.
+This may be an ongoing leak, however the damage can only increase.

-3. soft moist spots on the Floors, Walls or Ceiling.
-This might be a sign that microbial growth is present.
-The mold may not be visible yet but it may be hidden behind the drywall or on the support studs, underneath the flooring or in the attic of your home.
+3. Soft moist areas on the floors, walls or Ceiling.
+This could indicate that the microbial growth may be present.
+The mold may have not been visible at this point but it may be behind the drywall, on the support studs, underneath the flooring or in the ceiling of your home.

-4. Sudden Unexplained illness.
-A constant cough, headache, nausea or being sick only at home or in certain places.
-The persistent symptoms of allergies may be a sign that mold may be present.
-The four groups that are most vulnerable to mold-related illnesses are:
+4. Sudden Unexplained Illness.
+The constant headaches, coughing, nausea or being sick only in home or in certain areas.
+The persistent symptoms of allergies could indicate that mold may be present.
+The 4 groups most susceptible to the effects of mold are:

 • Children